Preserving Hong Kong's Vanishing Martial Arts

 Here, Professor Sarah Kenderdine (a specialist in creating interactive and immersive museum exhibits) and Professor Jeffrey Shaw (a leading figure in creating art from new forms of media) have been collaborating with the International Guoshu Association on what Shaw calls “a conversation between the past and the present.”

-Using the same sort of motion-capture sensors employed by video-game developers, 1000 frames-per-second cameras, and virtual reality projections, this project at City University of Hong Kong aims to record each of Hong Kong’s disappearing kung fu styles with digital accuracy before their last masters retire, become infirm or pass away.
+Using the same sort of motion-capture sensors employed by video-game developers, 1000-frames-per-second cameras and virtual-reality projections, this project at City University aims to record each of Hong Kong’s disappearing kung fu styles with digital accuracy before their last masters retire, become infirm or pass away.

 On a recent Tuesday, Li performed the fundamental movement groups of Tung Kong Chow Ka Southern Praying Mantis in a black-walled room in Kowloon.
 The room was equipped with scores of scaffold-mounted video cameras.
-Dressed entirely in black and with almost 100 motion capture sensors suckered to his body and head the sifu looked more insectoid than ever.
+Dressed entirely in black and with almost 100 motion-capture sensors suckered to his body and head the sifu looked more insectoid than ever.

 Shaw tells TIME that data taken from the recordings of Li will be fed into various installations, which are currently displayed in an exhibition entitled 300 Years of Hakka Kung Fu at the university’s School of Creative Media.
 One of the displays recreates a typical training hall: there is the scent of incense, information on Chinese medicines, and recordings of the thumps and thuds made at Li’s Mong Kok studio.
-Another dislay called Re-Actor shows different perspectives of a martial artist thrusting and whirling a spear.
+Another display called “Re-Actor” shows different perspectives of a martial artist thrusting and whirling a spear.
 When Shaw presses a button on a panel in front of the display, it reveals the shapes of movements through space and time, or the traces left by the paths of the martial artist’s limbs and weapons.

-So far, around 40 Praying Mantis kung fu styles have been recorded by Shaw, Kenderdine and their team, including Jiang Xi Bamboo Forest, Tung Kong Chow Ka Southern, and Iron Ox.
-The hope is that the work will strengthen the argument for the creation of an institute for Chinese Martial Studies in Hong Kong, which, Chao says, is the surest way to ensure that local forms of kung fu will be preserved.
+So far, around 40 kung fu styles have been recorded by Shaw, Kenderdine and their team, including Jiangxi Bamboo Forest, Tung Kong Chow Ka Southern, and Iron Ox.
+The hope is that the work will strengthen the argument for the creation of an institute for Chinese martial studies in Hong Kong, which, Chao says, is the surest way to ensure that local forms of kung fu will be preserved.

-For now, the hope is that City University’s work will create a renewed interest in kung fu, attracting the attention of young, digital savvy Hong Kongers at a time when a desire for greater autonomy or even independence from China — which resumed sovereignty of Hong Kong from Britain in 1997 — has forced many here to define and isolate a uniquely Hong Kong culture as opposed to a generically Chinese one.
+For now, the hope is that City University’s work will create a renewed interest in kung fu, attracting the attention of young, digital-savvy Hong Kongers at a time when a desire for greater autonomy or even independence from China — which resumed sovereignty of Hong Kong from Britain in 1997 — has forced many here to define and isolate a uniquely Hong Kong culture as opposed to a generically Chinese one.

 Back in 1962, a renowned Bamboo Forest sifu called Wong Yuk-kwong came to Wo Hang village in the New Territories.
-That was the summer nine-year-old Lee was mesmerized by dancing unicorns, and when he learned the visiting sifu also practiced the unicorn dance he resolved to become a disciple.
+That was the summer 9-year-old Lee was mesmerized by dancing unicorns, and when he learned the visiting sifu also practiced the unicorn dance he resolved to become a disciple.

 But Lee’s family was poor and couldn’t afford the monthly tuition, which worked out, in those days, to the local equivalent of $1.70.
 Instead he would stand at the edges of the classes.
 Every evening, alone, he would then practice the movements he had seen.
 Eventually, noting the boy’s dedication, the master consented to take him on as his disciple, waiving training fees and asking only that he brew him a pot of tea every evening.

-Fity-four years later, things are brewing once again for Lee, and for Praying Mantis kung fu.
+Fifty-four years later, things are brewing once again for Lee, and for Praying Mantis kung fu.

 —With reporting by Kevin Lui / Hong Kong